feraco/landbot-vision/~/ros2_ws/src/example_demos/README.md

 - All processing is done locally without external dependencies
 - The demos are designed for educational and demonstration purposes
 - Self-driving demos include realistic physics simulation and safety features
+- UI control panels provide professional-grade interfaces for research and development

 ## Troubleshooting